Climate policy pioneer

 Clear goals for Germany’s climate protection law

 Explicit guidelines for climate protection have been set down in law since May 2021.
 The law requires Germany to reduce its greenhouse gas emissions Greenhouse gas emissions Roughly two thirds of global warming caused by humans (anthropogenic) can be attributed to carbon dioxide emissions.
 The gas is produced when the fossil fuels gas, oil and coal are burned.
 They all contain carbon which combines with atmospheric oxygen to form carbon dioxide.
 In addition to carbon… Read more › by at least 65% compared to 1990 levels by 2030.
-That should reach 88% by 2040 and by 2045 Germany must ultimately achieve green house gas neutrality.
-This means there is a balance between the rate of greenhouse gas emissions and how quickly they break down.
+This figure is to reach 88% by 2040 and by 2045 Germany must ultimately achieve greenhouse gas neutrality.
+This means there is a balance between the generation of greenhouse gas emissions and their removal from the atmosphere.

 There have already been substantial cuts to greenhouse gas emissions in Germany since 1990.
-By 2021 emissions were down 40% to 762 million tonnes.
-However, that must be cut to at least 438 million tonnes by 2030.
+By 2023 emissions were down by around 60% to 674 million tonnes.
+However, this figure must be reduced to 438 million tonnes at the most by 2030.

 Germany aims to become a climate-neutral industrial nation by 2045.

-The energy transformation is the defining project of this century and the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
+The energy transition is the defining project of this century and the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › intends to make decisive progress this decade.
-By 2023, 80% of Germany’s energy needs will have to be met by renewable sources such as wind or solar power.
-It had originally been planned to phase out coal by 2038, but that too will be achieved during this decade.
+By 2030, 80% of Germany’s energy needs will have to be met by renewable sources such as wind or solar power.
+The original plan was to phase out coal by 2038 at the latest, but now this goal is ideally to be achieved significantly sooner.
 Coal-fired electricity generation is considered one of the most serious causes of harmful CO2 emissions.
-In late 2011 Germany decided to gradually phase out nuclear

 Security and economic policy Economic policy In line with the federal system, structuring and coordinating economic and financial policy is the joint task of central government, the federal states and municipalities.
 They cooperate in various committees.
 Furthermore, the Federal Government seeks the advice of independent economists.
-Every… Read more › concerns make it necessary to implement the energy transformation as quickly as possible.
+Every… Read more › concerns make it necessary to implement the energy transition as quickly as possible.
 The Federal Government intends to use measures such as speeding up planning and approval procedures for solar and wind power facilities to support the restructuring of energy supplies.
-At the same time, Germany will invest over 200 billion euros in climate protection by 2026.

 Trusted partner for climate policy